 Along with getting enough sleep and exercise, nutrition is an important factor in the treatment of leukemia.
 Eating the right foods for a healthy body and immune system will help your body heal during and after leukemia treatment.
 Several side effects of leukemia and its treatments might warrant specific nutrition recommendations.

 Guidelines on healthy eating for people with leukemia do not vary greatly from healthy eating guidelines for everyone else.
 Some of the main aspects of a healthy diet for leukemia are discussed below.
 While these nutritional guidelines are safe for most people, you may have additional health concerns — such as food allergies or gastrointestinal conditions — that require special consideration.
+Some types of leukemia also can increase the size of your spleen, and what you eat can improve or worsen the condition.
 Always consult with your doctor before making major changes to your diet.

 Aim for a plant-based diet, which emphasizes plant foods but can include meat and dairy products in moderation.
 A plant-based diet often coincides with a Mediterranean diet.
 This is an eating pattern rich in fruits, vegetables, whole grains, low-fat dairy, lean meat and other proteins, and healthy fats.
 Unhealthy, saturated fats like those found in butter and fried foods should be limited to less than 10 percent of your total calorie intake for the day.
 One of the advantages of a plant-based diet is maximizing your antioxidant intake.
 Antioxidants fight free radicals and can help prevent cancer.